Weight loss medicine for high blood pressure

 How does obesity contribute to high blood pressure?

 Obesity can raise blood pressure.
-It affects blood vessels and how the body handles sodium.
+It affects blood vessels and the body’s ability to regulate sodium.
 It also impacts liver and kidney function.

 Obesity is often linked to high sodium intake and less physical activity, which can also raise blood pressure.